zeynahgomez/Zeynahgomez/README.md

 # Zeynah👩‍💻

-# 🤖About Me:
+## 🤖About Me:
 I'm a dedicated student in software engineering with a strong interest in cloud computing; I am committed to advancing my knowledge through AWS courses aimed at certification while actively participating in the AWS Institute.
 Currently a Software Developer intern specializing in AI and Robotics.
 This journey prepares me for a successful career and positions me at the forefront of technological advancements that define the future of software development.

 How I'm commited to growing in tech➡️

-👩‍💻Embracing Lifelong Learning
+⇨Embracing Lifelong Learning

 🖥️A fundamental aspect of a strong commitment to learning is the mindset of lifelong learning.
 Recognizing that technology is constantly changing and that staying relevant requires ongoing education.
 I am seeking out opportunities for growth through: